adomokos/light-service/README.md

 ### Your first organizer

-LightService provides a facility to compose actions.
+LightService provides a facility to compose actions using organizers.
 This is great when you have a business process to execute that has multiple steps.
-By composing actions that do exactly one thing, you can sequence simple actions together to perform complex multi-step business processes in a simple manner that is very easy to reason about.
+By composing actions that do exactly one thing, you can sequence simple actions together to perform complex multi-step business processes in a clear manner that is very easy to reason about.

-There are advanced ways to sequence actions below, but we'll keep this simple for now.
+There are advanced ways to sequence actions that can be found later in the README, but we'll keep this simple for now.
 First, let's add a second action that we can sequence to run after the `GreetsPerson` action from above:

 ```ruby
 class RandomlyAwardsPrize